 Kaseya: Over the Fourth of July weekend, the well-known ransomware group, REvil, launched a supply chain ransomware attack on Kayesa, an I.T. solutions provider for enterprises and Managed Service Providers (MSPs).
 At least 200 businesses were affected by a vulnerability in the VSA remote management service, which was exploited to distribute malware through a malware protection program.

 These attacks illustrate how unrelenting threat actors can be and how far they will go to undermine ransomware protection.
 Ransomware attacks are rife and demand stalwart vigilance.

 Below are twelve time-tested practices to harden your network and security system.

 12 Cybersecurity Tips and Best Practices for Your Business:

 - Education!
 Awareness training for all employees is critical.
 This builds a culture of vigilance for social engineering tactics like phishing, often used by threat actors.
 To echo the words of Mike Alvarez, US secret service network intrusion forensic analyst, on Ransomware: Government Strategy and Secret Service Tactics, a chain is only as strong as its weakest link.

 - Identify and address the gaps in your safeguards as the first step to vulnerability management.
-Leverage our class-leading Ransomware Readiness Assessment to determine these gaps.

 - Make patch management—identifying and adopting improvements, releasing, and validating installation of software updates, a corporate standard.